Cohomological rigidity of manifolds with torus actions: I: The case of simplicial -spheres

 First let us consider the case that $K$ is flag.
 In this case suppose $L=K_I\subset K$ is a $4$-circuit full subcomplex, and suppose $MF(L)=\{\omega_1,\omega_2\}$.
-Then there are two puzzle-moves $(K,L,\phi_1)$ and $(K,L,\phi_2)$ such that $\phi_i$ ($i=1,2$) exchanges the two vertices of $\omega_i$ and fixes the vertices of the other missing face.
+Then there are three puzzle-moves $(K,L,\phi_1)$, $(K,L,\phi_2)$ and $(K,L,\phi_2\circ\phi_1)$ such that $\phi_i$ ($i=1,2$) exchanges the two vertices of $\omega_i$ and fixes the vertices of the other missing face.
 From the discussion of puzzle-moves preceding Theorem \ref{thm:B-rigidity}, we know that if $K$ is flag, then any nontrivial puzzle-move is of this form.
-However if $L$ is the link of a vertex in $K$, then these two puzzle-moves are both trivial.
+However if $L$ is the link of a vertex in $K$, then these puzzle-moves are all trivial.
 In this case, we refer to $L$ as a \emph{simple $4$-circuit} (or \emph{simple $\square$}).

 Let $\QQ$ be the class consisting of simplicial $2$-spheres which are flag and satisfy the condition that any $4$-circuit full subcomplex is simple, or dually, simple $3$-polytopes which are flag and satisfy the condition that any $4$-belt bounds a $4$-gonal facet.
-(For $k\geqslant4$, a \emph{$k$-belt} in a simple $3$-polytope is a cyclic sequence $\{F_{i_1},\dots,F_{i_k}\}$ of facets in which only two consecutive facets (including $F_{i_k}$, $F_{i_1}$) have nonempty intersection.
-For a \emph{$3$-belt} we assume additionally that $F_{i_1}\cap F_{i_2}\cap F_{i_3}=\varnothing$.)
+(For $k\geqslant4$, a \emph{$k$-belt} in a simple $3$-polytope is a cyclic sequence $\{F_{i_1},\dots,F_{i_k}\}$ of facets in which two facets have a nonempty intersection if and only if they follow each other (including $F_{i_k}$, $F_{i_1}$).
+For a \emph{$3$-belt} we assume additionally that $F_{i_1}\cap F_{i_2}\cap F_{i_3}=\emptyset$.)

-$\QQ$ is known as the class of simple $3$-polytopes with \emph{strongly cyclically $4$-connected graphs} in \cite{Bar74}, and it is also called the \emph{almost Pogorelov class} in \cite{Ero19}.
-(Remark: as shown in \cite{Ero19}, there is an one-to-one correspondence between almost Pogorelov polytopes and right-angled polyhedra of finite volume in hyperbolic space $\mathbb{H}^3$, which were studied by Andreev \cite{And70}.)
-In the recent paper \cite{Ero20}, Erokhovets proved that whether a simplicial $2$-sphere $K$ belongs to $\QQ$ is determined by the cohomology ring $H^*(\ZZ_K)$.
+In \cite{Bar74}, $\QQ$ is known as the class of simple $3$-polytopes with \emph{strongly cyclically $4$-connected graphs}, and it is also called the \emph{almost Pogorelov class} in \cite{Ero19}.
+(Remark: as shown in \cite[Theorem 10.3.1]{DO01} and \cite{Ero19}, there is a one-to-one correspondence between almost Pogorelov polytopes different from the cube and the pentagonal prism and right-angled polyhedra of finite volume in hyperbolic space $\mathbb{H}^3$.
+This is basically a consequence of Andreev's result in \cite{And70}.)
+In the recent paper \cite{Ero20}, Erokhovets proved that the property of a simplicial $2$-sphere $K$ to belong to $\QQ$ is determined by the cohomology ring $H^*(\ZZ_K)$.

 We have seen that if $K\in\QQ$, there are no nontrivial puzzle-moves on $K$.
-So in the spirit of Bosio's conjecture \cite[Conjecture $1$]{B17} that $B$-rigidity coincides with puzzle-rigidity for simplicial $2$-spheres, we may ask the following question.
+So in the spirit of {Conjecture \ref{conj:puzzle} and Remark \ref{rem:n=3}}, we may ask the following question.